Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Warm-up and tools

 We view a single round of Bayesian Exploration as a stand-alone game between the principal and the agents, termed the \emph{recommendation game}.
 Here the principal observes an auxiliary ``signal", which represents the information received in the previous rounds (and possibly also the internal random seed).
 Then the principal recommends a joint action, and the agents choose their actions.

 Formally, the recommendation game is a version of the Bayesian Persuasion game \citep{Kamenica-aer11} with multiple agents.
-Unlike the original Bayesian Persuasion game, in our version the signal observed by the principal is distinct from (but correlated with) the unknown ``state".
+Unlike the original Bayesian Persuasion game, in our version the signal observed by the principal is distinct from (but correlated with) the state.

-\xhdr{Game specification.} For a problem instance of Bayesian Exploration with a given utility structure, the corresponding \emph{recommendation game} proceeds as follows:
+For a problem instance of Bayesian Exploration with a given utility structure, the corresponding \emph{recommendation game} proceeds as follows:

 \begin{OneLiners} \item the state $\trueState$ is drawn from a Bayesian prior distribution $\psi$ over $\Theta$; \item the principal observes a \emph{signal} $S$, then recommends action $a_i\in\cA_i$ for each agent $i$; \item the agents choose their actions in the simultaneous game; \item the principal and the agents receive utilities according to the utility structure. \end{OneLiners} Signal $S$ is an arbitrary random variable with finite support $\cX$ (the elements of $\cX$ are called \emph{feasible signals}).
 The signal can be correlated with the state: formally, $S$ and $\trueState$ are random variables on the same probability space.
 The \emph{signal structure} associated with $S$ is the tuple $(\Theta,\cX,\joint)$, where $\joint$ is the joint distribution of $(S,\trueState)$.
+An important special case is the \emph{empty signal}: one which always takes the same value.
+Such signal will be denoted as $S=\bot$.

 The utility structure and the signal structure are common knowledge.
 The realized state $\trueState$ is not revealed to the principal (other than through the signal $S$).
 Each agent $i$ only observes his own recommendation $a_i$; it does not observe the state $\trueState$, the signal $S$, or the other recommendations